joinpursuit/AC_4_Web/units/deepdive/lessons/post_requests/post_requests.md

 Above, `app.use` is called twice because there are two ways to encode the body of a post request.
 Don't worry about this detail for now.

-After express has been instructed to use the body parser, the body of every request will be available in the `body` property.
+After express had been instructed to use the body parser, the body of every request will be available in the request `body` property.

-Below is a simple example where the request's body is sent back to the client.
+Below is a simple example where the request's body is simply sent back to the client.
 We use the `app.post` method to exclusively handle _post_ requests.
-In order to send an object back to the client, we first need to convert it into a JSON string.
-The `res.json` method will convert javascript to json and send it as a response.
+We use the `res.json` method to convert the body object to a json string and send it as a response.

 ```js
 var express = require('express')